aveongye/cst-case-study/README.md

 **2. Notional Amount Logic - Post-Transaction Approach:**

-The hedge notional is based on **post-transaction NAV at the trade date**, meaning the NAV value immediately after processing any cash flow on that date.
-This excludes the just-realized cash flow from the ongoing exposure.
+The hedge notional is determined using the **post-transaction NAV at the trade date**.
+This represents the NAV immediately after accounting for any cash flow occurring on that date, effectively excluding the just-realized cash flow from the fund's ongoing exposure.

-- **Hedge notional = Post-transaction NAV at trade date**
+- Hedge Notional = Post-transaction NAV at the trade date
-- Post-transaction NAV = Pre-transaction NAV - Cashflow on trade date
+- Post-transaction NAV = Pre-transaction NAV - Cash flow on the trade date
-- Trades are entered post-cash flow, with delivery 3 months later
+- Trades are executed post-cash flow on the trade date, with settlement (delivery) scheduled 3 months later.
-- This approach aligns with methodologies like Bloomberg's Global Equity FX Hedging, where notionals are based on adjusted market values "after implementation of all corporate actions"
+- This approach aligns with methodologies such as [Bloomberg's Global Equity FX Hedging](https://assets.bbhub.io/professional/sites/10/Bloomberg-Global-Equity-Index-FX-Hedging-Methodology.pdf), where notionals are based on adjusted market values "after implementation of all corporate actions".
+- Key Assumption: Payouts (interest and principal) are not retained in the foreign currency.
+Instead, they're immediately converted to EUR, distributed to investors, or hedged separately upon receipt.
+As a result, they are not considered part of the fund's ongoing NAV exposure after settlement.

 **Examples:**

 - **Initial trade (2025-09-30)**: Post-transaction NAV = £100,000,000 for GBP (after the -£100M investment outflow; this is the PV of all future cash flows)
 - **Subsequent trades (e.g., 2025-12-31)**: Post-transaction NAV = £99,919,859 for GBP (after receiving the £2.5M interest; this is the PV of the remaining 18 interest payments + principal)

-**Key Assumptions:**

-1. **Payouts (Interest) Are Not Retained and Handled Separately**: Assumes interest is immediately converted to EUR, distributed to investors, or hedged independently.
-Hence, it is not held as part of the fund's ongoing GBP exposure.
-FX risk on interest is minimal/short-term.

-2. **FX Risk Materializes Only on Ongoing Asset Value**: Assumes the primary risk is on the post-cash flow NAV (PV of remaining flows), not the full pre-value including imminent interest.

-3. **Accretion Drifts Are Acceptable and Self-Correcting**: Assumes quarterly accretion (~2.4% growth at IRR) causes only minor under-hedging near rolls (e.g., ratio ~97.6% just before next payment), which is tolerable as rolls reset the notional.

-4. **Timing and Sequencing Minimize Gaps**: Assumes trades are entered post-cash flow on the same day, using fixing rates to avoid intraday volatility mismatches.

-5. **100% Ratio Targets Effective Exposure**: Assumes the ratio is measured against the post-value (ongoing asset), accepting small gaps on separated payouts as outside core NAV exposure.

 **Why Not Other Alternatives?**